UF-Carpentry/website/_posts/2018-12-05-travel-awards-fall-2018.md

 layout: posts
 title: "Travel Awards for Fall 2018"
 date: 2018-12-05
+excerpt: We announce the winners of the 2018 Fall Travel Awards and where they travelled.
 ---

 We are pleased to announce that Punam S. Amratia and Justin J. Millar were awarded [travel awards](/awards/) for fall 2018.